Pliind/nginx-setup/README.md

       config:
         - subnet: 192.168.1.0/24            # <-- Update to the same subnet your current network has.
 ```
+> We create a new network and IP in the code above so we do not overlap any standard ports in the synology NAS or any other service that might need it.
+Placing your Letsencrypt container on its own IP makes it more flexible and enables you to have other services such as pihole on the same server.
 2. Create your container
 - Next we want to give docker the commands for what download and what settings to apply to the docker-app.
 - `cd /docker` and create a file called docker-compose.yaml. `sudo nano docker-compose.yaml` paste the content from the file from this repo into it.